 Below are some questions that are frequently asked about the WLHS Foundation.
-If you have another question that you do not see below, please email your questions to Mr. Eric Ruh, Director of Planned Giving, at eric.ruh@wlhs.org.
+If you have another question that you do not see below, please email your questions to Anna Mattox at anna.mattox@wlhs.org.

 WLHS can do a great deal to win souls for Christ.
 Students during their high school years are extremely impressionable and are at one of the riskiest times of their lives.
 The pressures on them are immense and their experience dealing with those pressures are minimal.
 The impact WLHS can have on these kids is enormous.
 In addition, in recent years the Lord has given WLHS a wonderful opportunity to reach souls that otherwise may not know their Savior through the School Choice program.
 So now, WLHS can play both offense and defense winning souls for Christ!